Are You Taking Too Much From Your Retirement Portfolio Too Soon?

 - Dec 10, 2025

-One of the biggest risks in retirement isn’t market volatility — it’s withdrawing too much, too fast.
+One of the biggest risks in retirement isn’t market volatility — it’s withdrawing too much, too fast, especially in a down market.
 Once that nest egg starts shrinking, it’s tough to rebuild.
 In combination with sharp market downturns it can be deadly.

 Here are a few red flags that you might be taking out more than your portfolio can comfortably handle: